Allens (law firm)

 Allens is an international commercial law firm that operates in the Asia-Pacific region.

 The firm is one of the largest in the Asia-Pacific region and has many high-profile political, judicial and corporate alumni.

+It is in an alliance with the UK-headquartered Magic Circle law firm Linklaters, but is independently owned by its partners.

 Operations

 Allens has 149 partners and 1,200 personnel.
 Since 1 May 2012, the firm has operated in association with Linklaters, one of the law firms in the UK referred to as the "Magic Circle".
 Allens also comprises a separate patent attorney firm, Allens Patent & Trade Mark Attorneys.

-In January 2018, Allens had offices in Brisbane, Hanoi, Ho Chi Minh City, Melbourne, Perth, Port Moresby, Singapore and Sydney.
-Through its integrated alliance with Linklaters, Allens' network extends to offices in Abu Dhabi, Africa, Belgium, Brazil, China, Dubai, France, Germany, Hong Kong, Indonesia, Italy, Japan, Korea, Latin America, Luxembourg, Netherlands, Poland, Portugal, Russia, Spain, Sweden, Thailand, Turkey, Ukraine, United Kingdom and United States.
+In May 2024, Allens had offices in Brisbane, Hanoi, Ho Chi Minh City, Melbourne, Perth, Port Moresby, Singapore and Sydney.
+Through its integrated alliance with Linklaters, Allens' network extends to offices in Abu Dhabi, Africa, Belgium, Brazil, China, Dubai, France, Germany, Hong Kong, Indonesia, Italy, Japan, Korea, Latin America, Luxembourg, Netherlands, Poland, Portugal, Spain, Sweden, Thailand, Turkey, Ukraine, United Kingdom and United States.

 Clients

 Allens has client relationships stretching back over decades and, in the case of Westpac, over 160 years.
 In the early years of large firm legal practice in Australia, Allens was also able to cement relationships with other leading Australian businesses, including with Sir Frank Packer's Consolidated Press Holdings, later continuing the relationship with his son, Kerry Packer's Nine Network Holdings.
 Allens is also known to act for 55 of the world's top 100 companies by market capitalisation, including for News Corporation in Australia.